splunk/public-o11y-docs/gdi/get-data-in/application/python/version1x/instrument-python-application-1x.rst

 If you don't use the guided setup, follow these instructions to manually install the Splunk Distribution of OpenTelemetry Python:

-- :ref:`install-enable-python-agent`
+- :ref:`install-enable-python-agent-1x`
-- :ref:`configure-python-instrumentation`
+- :ref:`configure-python-instrumentation-1x`

-.. _install-enable-python-agent:
+.. _install-enable-python-agent-1x:

 Install and activate the Python agent
 ----------------------------------------------------